-Adele Broke Her Grammy into Pieces and Gave Half to Beyoncé
+Adele Broke Her Grammy in Half

-In a moment right out of Mean Girls, Adele broke her Grammy Award to give half of it to Beyoncé on Sunday night, after the British singer won Album of the Year for 25.
+In a moment right out of Mean Girls, Adele broke her Grammy Award on Sunday night after the British singer won Album of the Year for 25.

 Adele beat out Beyoncé for both Album of the Year and Song of the Year, in wins many people — including Adele herself — found unfair.
 In a tearful speech while accepting the final award, Adele waxed emotionally about Beyoncé's album Lemonade.